FMASH: Advancing Traditional Chinese Medicine Formula Recommendation with Efficient Fusion of Multiscale Associations of Symptoms and Herbs: Summary and Discussion

 \section{Summary and Discussion}

-The proposed FMASH framework systematically integrates the characteristics and relations of symptoms and herbs at different scales, and provides an effective refined representation, establishing a new paradigm for TCM formula effective recommendation.
-In addition, based on elaborately designed functional modules, FMASH has demonstrated its practical effectiveness through two different ways of TCM formula recommendation, respectively.
-The experimental results show that the FMASH$\_$RS model outperforms existing baseline models across multiple performance metrics, achieving the state-of-the-art results, including Precision, Recall, and F1-Score at top-5, 10, and 20.
-The average improvement compared to the previous state-of-the-art model is 12.31 \%.
-Moreover, the FMASH$\_$Seq model can also achieve excellent results on the Best Matched Precision (BMP) metric, achieving the highest score of 0.6034 on the BMP@10.
+This study proposes a novel framework, FMASH, for TCM formula recommendation.
+FMASH systematically integrates the characteristics and relations of symptoms and herbs on different scales and provides effective refined representation embeddings, establishing an effective paradigm for building TCM formula recommendation models.
+This framework effectively integrates the molecular-level features of herbs with their macroscopic properties and captures the hierarchical local and global relations in heterogeneous graph networks of symptoms and herbs, providing effective unified embeddings of their multiscale features.
+Based on elaborately designed functional modules, FMASH has demonstrated its effectiveness through two different ways of generating TCM formulas.
+The experimental results show that the FMASH$\_$RS model outperforms existing baseline models in two commonly used datasets in terms of Precision, Recall, and F1-Score.
+In Dataset1, the average improvement compared to the current state-of-the-art (SOTA) model is 3.38\% in Precision@5, 3.89\% in Recall@5, and 3.69\% in F1-score@5.
+In Dataset2, Precision@5, Recall@5, and F1-score@5 increase by 2.64\%, 1.92\%, and 2.23\%, respectively, compared to the SOTA model.
+Moreover, the FMASH$\_$Seq model also exhibits significantly superior performance compared to the existing SOTA model, achieving relative improvements of 28.35\% in MP@5, 22.59\% in MR@5, and 24.96\% in MF1@5.

-In the case study, we found that the FMASH$\_$Seq model can generate formulas of effective length and does not mingle different formulas for the same combination of symptoms, effectively avoiding the shortcomings of traditional recommendation methods, such as the inability to effectively truncate outputs and the lack of relation between recommended herbs.
-This work provides a direction for constructing AI-based intelligent systems for TCM formula recommendation, significantly facilitating the practical application of TCM in disease treatment and healthcare.
+Comprehensive ablation studies have been conducted to demonstrate the effectiveness of the overall framework and the key functional modules developed, validating that the functional module-based framework effectively improves the model's performance in recommending TCM formulas.
+The case study demonstrates that, according to the FMASH framework, the model can generate a coherent set of herbs that captures the underlying diagnostic and therapeutic logic of TCM.
+Meanwhile, the FMASH$\_$Seq model has been found to generate formulas of effective length, which intrinsically preserves intra-formula compatibility and does not merge discordant recipes.
+These findings validate the effectiveness of our proposed framework and provide two distinct options in addressing the task of automatic recommendations of the TCM formula.

+Although the average performance of the model remains to be enhanced to align with the precision criteria of practical clinical applications, this study has substantiated the considerable promise of the FMASH framework in improving the effectiveness of TCM treatment.
+It provides personalized prescription suggestions and reduces dependence on the experience of the individual physician, serving as a valuable decision-support tool and offering a direction for the development of AI-based intelligent TCM formula recommendation systems.
+The current FMASH framework has not considered the dosage of herbs and the progress of a patient’s condition, which remains the direction for future improvement of the model.